-In the event a club has a difficulty due to unavailability of a Doctor or Equivalent or Physiotherapist or Equivalent to cover one of its games, contact Lynn Green, lynn.green@rfl.co.uk who will send an email to all IMMOFP qualified personnel requesting assistance (locum cover) on behalf of a club.
+In the event a club has a difficulty due to unavailability of a Doctor or Equivalent or Physiotherapist or Equivalent to cover one of its games, and have exhausted all possible options, Clubs may contact Lynn Green, lynn.green@rfl.co.uk no sooner than two weeks in advance of the match.
+An email will be sent to all IMMOFP qualified personnel requesting assistance (locum cover) on behalf of a club.
 When requesting cover clubs must ensure they provide the following information: Cover required (Doctor or Physio); date & level of fixture, i.e. First Team, Under 18s etc.; venue; kick off time; and to whom the IMMOFP personnel should contact at the club.
 It is the responsibility of the Club to liaise directly with locum medical staff and agree and pay fees and expenses direct.